realpython/materials/chatterbot/README.md

 ```

 The bot will learn from the replies you give and improve its accuracy.
 You can quit the interactive prompt by typing any of the `exit_conditions` defined in `bot.py`.

+You'll find the code for each step of the tutorial in a separate folder.
+The folders also include a SQLite database that contains the different phases of training at each step.
+Because of this, you can inspect the project at different stages and notice how it evolves when you add more data and interactions.